Welcome to our Author page. It is our pleasure to work with these wonderful authors, helping them bring their creativity to life.

 The King and the Cockerel, a beautifully illustrated rhyming picture book, was published in August 2018.

 Molly’s Magic Brolly, a beautifully illustrated rhyming picture book, is currently being illustrated.
 A release date will be advised soon.

 Salma Zaman is a dance, drama and SEN teacher and the founder and creative director of Salma’s Bollywood Academy in Yorkshire.
 She is also a freelance lecturer and an ambassador for several charities.
 As if that wasn’t enough, she has written two children’s books and is about to publish her third with us at Blue Falcon.
 Quite an impressive CV!

 Salma’s books are aimed at children from all cultural backgrounds and encourage community cohesion and integration of all faiths.
 She is hugely passionate about encouraging understanding of culture, equality, diversity, inclusivity and disability awareness.
 Her next publication will be Greedy Gertie, an uplifting tale about a cow in a wheelchair who doesn’t feel that she can join in with a group of dancing animals.
 Salma invests a lot of time working with children in schools, libraries and museums, using books and story-telling narratives to bring story writing and dance alive.

 In 2018, Salma won the ‘Yorkshire Women of Achievement’ award for her contribution to the arts.

-Greedy Gertie, an inspirational children’s picture book, is due for release on 1st March 2019.
+Greedy Gertie, an inspirational children’s picture book, was published on 9th March 2019.